Gold Medal (album): Release

 On August 9, 2004, Gold Medal was announced for release in two months' time; a few days later, a music video was filmed for "Fall Behind Me" in Los Angeles, California.
 They played a small number of club shows on the West Coast, prior to appearing at the Reading and Leeds Festivals in the UK.
-"Fall Behind Me" was posted online on September 1, 2004, and was released as a single on 11 October 2004.
+"Fall Behind Me" was posted online on September 1, 2004, and was released as a single on October 11, 2004.
 Gold Medal was released on October 26, 2004; coinciding with this, the band members dropped their Ramones-esque stage names in favor of their actual names.
 Initial promotion was focused on reaching fans through online advertisements and listening parties.
+Gold Medals promotional campaign was undercut by personnel turnover at Atlantic Records; the label team that had helped make Stay The Night a success departed and was replaced by a new team that proved less successful at marketing the Donnas.

 Gold Medal was one of the first albums released in the DualDisc format, alongside Still Not Getting Any...
 (2004) by Simple Plan, but was recalled due to a mastering error on the CD side of the album.
 Warner Music Group provided the affected song on the band's website and allowed buyers to return it for a standard CD copy.
 The DVD side of it included the album in 5.1 surround sound, the music video for "Fall Behind Me", a behind-the-scenes feature on that video, in addition to lyrics for the album's tracks.
 The band embarked on a tour of the US throughout November 2004, with support from the Von Bondies and the Starlite Desperation.
 In January 2005, the band performed at Big Day Out in Australia.
 On January 26, 2005, the music video for "I Don't Want to Know (If You Don't Want Me)" was posted online.
-The track was released as a single on 7 March 2005.
+The track was released as a single on March 7, 2005.
 That same month, the band performed at the South by Southwest music conference.
 They then supported Maroon 5 on the Honda Civic Tour until May 2005.